rafaelbkneip/rafaelbkneip/README.md

 Mechanical Engineering student.
-As an intern in a brazilian school chain, my activities are most related to web scrapping and file manipulation aplications using Python for process automation.
+As an intern in a Brazilian school chain, my activities are most related to web scraping and file manipulation applications using Python for process automation.